Matthew-Hurrell/viva-la-nacho/README.md

 #### Log In To Edit Recipe

-During the process of creating the edit recipe page it occurred to me that some site users might try to edit recipes by manually entering the URL of the recipe into their browser URL bar.
+During the process of creating the edit recipe page, it occurred to me that some site users may try to edit recipes by manually entering the URL of the recipe into their browser URL bar.
 To defend against this I created a notification that hides the recipe form and displays a notification to the user if they visit the edit recipe page but they are not logged in.
 This notification prompts the user to sign up or log in to edit a recipe.
 It also provides them with a link to the home page to navigate away from the edit page.

 ![Edit Recipe Logged In](readme/assets/images/edit-recipe-logged-in.png)